JamesFlare1212/FlareBlog/content/en/posts/csci-1100/hw-8/index.md

   link: https://www.jamesflare.com
   email:
   avatar: /site-logo.avif
-description: This blog post introduces a Python programming assignment for analyzing and comparing text documents using natural language processing techniques, such as calculating word length, distinct word ratios, and Jaccard similarity between word sets and pairs.
+description: This blog post provides a detailed guide on completing Homework 8 for CSCI 1100, focusing on simulating a berry field with bears and tourists using Python classes.
+It covers the creation of BerryField, Bear, and Tourist classes, and instructions for submitting the assignment.
 keywords: ["Python", "Classes", "Simulation", "Homework 8"]
 license:
 comment: true